 • My beans don’t have any oil on them: That is a good thing.
 Coffee oils should stay in the bean until ground, not sit on the surface and get stale.
 Dark roasted beans with lots of oil on the surface (not my recommendation) should ideally be used within a week or so to avoid loss of quality due to staling.

 • There is a head of foam when I pour hot water on the grounds when using french press or pour over brewer.
 Freshly-roasted coffee gives off carbon dioxide that is largely released in the first few hours after roasting.
 It will continue to outgas CO2 for a week or so until the gas in the bean is expended.
 The rate the CO2 is released depends on the origin.
 For example, I find Indonesians still giving off lots of gas even two weeks after roasting.
 Not to worry–If your ground coffee grows a healthy head of suds when very hot water is poured on it, that is the sign of freshness.
+Here’s a video of a Pourover with FRESH coffee by way of example.
 Enjoy!

 • There was a “burp” of gas when I opened my airtight container of fresh beans.
 Are they ok to use?
 Yes.
 See the paragraph just before this one.
 Coffee is roasted to at least 450F, so it’s pretty sterile.
 We take care to use good food-handling practices so the only way you can get food poisoning from coffee is is you handle them with week-old mayonnaise on your hands.
 (I am almost serious here.)
 The risk of food-borne illness from coffee is really, really small, and CO2 escaping is a sign of freshness.